ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 ::: hints
 - Does Insertion sort change when it make a comparison according to the order of the array input values?
-- Yes, Insertion sort might stop early or might look at many records.
+- Yes, Insertion sort might stop early or might look at many elements.
 :::
 ::::::::::::::::::::::::::::::

 :::::::::: question ::::::::::
-What is the {average|worst}-case time for Insertion sort to sort an array of n records?
+What is the worst-case time for Insertion sort to sort an array of n elements?

 - [x] $O(n^2)$
 - [ ] $O(n)$